 Administrative Penalties Program

-The Region of Waterloo's new Administrative Penalties Program for Municipal Speed Camera Tickets
+The Region of Waterloo's Administrative Penalties Program for Municipal Speed Camera Tickets

 • Pay online: Visit our online payment platform or scan the QR code on your Penalty Order.
-On the payment platform, choose the option to “pay” and proceed to the secure payment system to complete payment.
+Othe payment platform, choose the option to “pay” and proceed to the secure payment system to complete payment.

 • Pay by telephone: Only credit card payments can be taken when paying over the phone.
 To make a credit card payment by phone, call 519-575-4400.

-• Pay in-person: Payment can be made in person by debit, Visa/Mastercard, cheque or money order at the following Region of Waterloo buildings:
+• Pay in-person: Payment can be made in person Monday to Friday, 8:30 a.m. to 4:30 p.m. by debit, Visa/Mastercard, cheque or money order at the following Region of Waterloo buildings: 150 Frederick Street, Kitchener, 99 Regina Street, Waterloo,150 Main Street, Cambridge, or 77 Queen Street North, Kitchener.
+Cash payments can only be received at 77 Queen Street North, Kitchener, Monday to Friday, 8:30 a.m to 4:30 p.m.

 Please have your penalty order number and your registered licence plate number available when making your payment.

 The Region of Waterloo is committed to developing an inclusive, barrier-free environment.
-If you require assistance or accommodation to complete the payment of your penalty order, request a Screening Review or if you require translation services, we will work with you to meet your accessibility needs.
-Please contact the Administrative Penalties program by email at app@regionofwaterloo.ca or by telephone at 519-575-4400.
+If you require assistance or accommodation to complete the payment of your penalty order or complete a Hearing Review, we will work with you to meet your accessibility needs.
+Have questions or need help?
+Our Administrative Penalties Program team and the Region’s Service First Contact Centre are here to assist you (email us at app@regionofwaterloo.ca or call 519-575-4400).

 Frequently Asked Questions